adrianhelvik/proposal-move-events/README.md

-# Drag'n'drop: it's a drag...
-No more!
+# Move events proposal

 Okay.
-Implementing drag'n'drop interfaces sucks.
+Implementing drag'n'drop interfaces is tedious.
 There are too many problems with how it is normally done for me to list them here.
-So I'll fix it instead.
+So I'll fix them instead.

 # Usage